 “Eat right with color”… one of the very first taglines (and most under-rated guideline) I learned in the nutrition world!
-Well this roasted root veggie medley is certainly one way to do that.
+Well this roasted beets and sweet potatoes veggie medley is certainly one way to do that.
 (Beet greens = bonus!)

 As I sit here at the end of the day on a Thursday evening, writing this blog post, I’m breathing a sigh of relief that this crazy day & week are almost over, and I’m feeling proud of myself for not putting this blog post off till tomorrow…

 (After all… I did post the photos of this dish earlier in the week to my private Facebook group, and promised the recipe would be posted today! #accountability)

 Between my puppy getting a weird lump on her belly and requiring an emergency 7am trip to the vet, my printer malfunctioning at the worst possible time, my computer restarting while I was in the middle of uploading Week #2 content of the Kitchen Alchemy e-course, and the post office self-service machine (for shipping packages) being “out of order” … mostly all while Michael was away… it’s been a week! (*Sigh*)

 What better way to end your Thursday work day than at home, writing, sipping tea and wearing slippers (a few of my favorite things!)?

 SO back to the whole veggies thing…

 I can’t emphasize enough how under-nourished we are in this realm.
 Let’s be honest… veggies are a tough sell: